frequency-chain/docs/pages/glossary.md

 ## Capacity Allocation

 The amount of Capacity generated for a Provider per Capacity Epoch.
+See [Capacity Renewal](./Tokenomics/ProviderIncentives.md).

 ## Capacity Epoch